BenjaminSauder/EdgeFlow/README.md

 This tool works creates a curve based on vertex selections.
 The picking order of the selected vertices defines the outcome of the tool.
 So it's very important to select in the correct order.

-- 2 vertices are selected, a half circle is constructed between the points.
+- **2 vertices are selected:** a half circle is constructed between the points.
-- 3 vertices are selected, all inbetween points are placed onto a circle which goes through the selected points.
+- **3 vertices are selected:** all inbetween points are placed onto a circle which goes through the selected points.
 You can think of it as start - middle - end points in the selection.
-- 4 or more vertices are selected, the tool constructs a spline and projects all points onto it.
+- **4 or more vertices are selected:** the tool constructs a spline and projects all points onto it.

 ![grafik](https://github.com/BenjaminSauder/EdgeFlow/assets/13512160/826b500b-884e-4abe-ad8f-abbb8faa5f19)

+**Tension:** Controls the strengh of offset
+**Edge Distance:** Force the path search between the selected points to ignore actual edge lenghts, so only topological distance is used

 ## How Set Flow works